GuilleCap/class-7-exercise-part-1/branching-practice-master/branching-practice-a/branching-practice-a/CONVERSATION.md

 # Small Talk

 Jane [1]: Oh hello, I almost didn't see you there.
 How are you?
+Jane [1]: Oh hello, I almost didn't see you there.
+How are you?
+(1)